minddymind/Al-vs-Human/README.md

 ## **Key Features**
 - **Dataset Exploration**: Analyzes authentic Amazon data from the beauty and health care category.
-- **Text Classification**: Implements robust techniques to distinguish between AI and human-written text.
+- **Text Classification**: Implements robust techniques, leveraging **BERT** for high-accuracy text classification.
 - **Actionable Insights**: Delivers meaningful conclusions for e-commerce stakeholders and researchers.

+## **Why BERT?**
+BERT is a state-of-the-art language representation model that excels in understanding contextual nuances within text.
+Its bidirectional nature enables it to capture relationships between words and phrases more effectively, making it ideal for distinguishing between human-written and AI-generated content.

 ## **Resources**
 - 🌐 **Dataset Website**: [Amazon Reviews Dataset 2023](https://amazon-reviews-2023.github.io/)